MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 ### Help Server

 If you want to use Help Server, then you must specify the server and port in the installation options.
-The Help Server website *
+The Help Server website can also serve as a starting point for adding a library to your existing website, for example.

 For the Web client, which is accessed by users from a browser or from the mobile apps, the navsettings.json file must contain the following settings:

 ```
                            "//HelpServer": [
-                                                   "Name of the Microsoft Dynamics NAV Help Server to connect to."
+                                                   "Name of the Dynamics NAV Help Server to connect to."
                                             ],
                            "HelpServer": "https://myserver.com",
-                           "//HelpServerPort":  "The listening TCP port for the Microsoft Dynamics NAV Help Server.
+                           "//HelpServerPort":  "The listening TCP port for the Dynamics NAV Help Server.
 Valid range: 1-65535",
                            "HelpServerPort": "49000",
 ```